ipspace/netlab/docs/groups.md

 ## Hierarchical Groups

-*netsim-tools* release 1.0.6 introduced _hierarchical groups_ -- groups could be members of other groups, for example:
+*netlab* supports _hierarchical groups_ -- groups could be members of other groups, for example:

 ```
 nodes: [ a,b,c,d,e,f ]